 The Club attracted a wide range of people, including many eminent academics, from a large area of North Wales and also Cheshire and Lancashire.
 It continued to thrive throughout the two World Wars and membership reached a peak of 412 in 1975.
-There are now just over 100 members.
+It now has just under100 members.

 In 2006, the Club became a Registered Charity (number 1117013).

 The word 'field' in its name means that the Club goes out and about to explore, investigate and record - mostly in the countryside but sometimes in towns and cities.
 It is nothing to do with the field sports such as - huntin', shootin' and fishin'!

-The original aim of the Club was stated to be 'The Study of Natural Science and Archaeology' but records of the activities show that a much wider range of interests were pursued.
+The original aim of the Field Club was stated to be 'The Study of Natural Science and Archaeology' but records of the activities show that a much wider range of interests was pursued.

 By 1997 it was felt that this aim was out of date and so it was changed to:

 'To Encourage the Appreciation and Understanding of All Aspects of the Countryside'

-This is intended to cover all topics from A to Z - archaeology, architecture, botany, entomology, geology, history, industrial archaeology, ornithology, through to zoology and, in fact, anything of interest to Members.
-The word 'countryside' is taken to include those bits which happen to have been built on, including towns and cities.
+This is intended to cover all topics from A to Z - from archaeology to history and through to zoology and everything in between.
+The word 'countryside' is also taken to include those bits which happen to have been built on, so sometimes includes towns and cities.